mohamadrido/cards-jekyll-theme/README.md

    - Pagination post
    - 404 not found
    - SEO tag
+   - robots.txt
-   - Analytics
+   - ads.txt
-   - Google adsense
+   - Google adsense support (<a href="https://mohamadrido.com">demo</a>)
    - Cookie notification

-You can fork and custom this theme from here.
-To remove the footer credit, you can contact to Mohamad Rido for about it or just buy me coffee to PayPal.
+You can fork and use this theme from here, feel free to removing the footer credit.
+But if you download this theme and you want remove the footer credit without fork you can <a href="https://mohamadrido.com/contact">contact</a> me for about it or just buy me coffee to my <a href="https://paypal.me/mohamadrido">PayPal</a>.